stalj/prg-basics/03-ControlStructures/ControlStructures.md

     2 PLN coins: 1\
     1 PLN coins: 1

-1. Write a program that displays numbers from 1 to 30.
-If the number is divisible by 3 then the program displays the word \'THREE\'.
-Next, if the number is divisible by 5 then the program displays the word \'FIVE\'.
-Finally, if the number is divisible by both 3 and 5 then the program displays the word \'BINGO\'.
+1. Write a program that prints numbers from 1 to 30.
+If the number is divisible by 3 then the program prints the word \'THREE\'.
+Next, if the number is divisible by 5 then the program prints the word \'FIVE\'.
+Finally, if the number is divisible by both 3 and 5 then the program prints the word \'BINGO\'.
 Sample result:

     1 2 THREE 4 FIVE THREE 7 \...